 5. Always check to see if drugs and alcohol were involved.
 (Defense)

 Situation: Building maintenance crew member claims to have fallen off of a defective ladder.
 The ACR showed extremely high bp readings; 3 taken at 15 minute intervals by responding EMS – well above the readings that would be expected even in a such a stressful situation.

 Recommendation: Check the medical history.
-The individual was on Lipitor and had not taken his medication as prescribed for several days preceding his fall.
+The individual was on Lipitor and had not taken his medication as prescribed for several days before his fall.
 (He’d also commented to several co-workers earlier on the day of incident that he was feeling “dizzy”.)
 There was absolutely nothing wrong with the ladder, the area surrounding it, nor was he working at a height requiring specialized safety equipment.